-Imagine this: It’s summer, you’re looking at a whole year of report cards from your son or daughter’s freshman year of high school, and you’re not pleased.
+Imagine this.
+You’re looking at a whole year of report cards from your son or daughter’s freshman year of high school.
+And you’re not pleased.
 What now?

 As families trade the tricky middle school years for high school, new challenges present themselves.
 Teens begin to consider life beyond high school and the prospect of college admissions.
 Parents worry that their kids may step off the academic path.
 Or, perhaps worse, never get on it in the first place.

-Ideally, of course, teens hit the ground running in high school.
-Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University in Northwest Ohio, often tells parents and school staff that it’s important that students make every effort to start out strong in high school.
+Ideally, of course, teens hit the ground running in their freshman year of high school.
+Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University in Northwest Ohio, often tells parents that students should make every effort to start out strong.
 “The grades and credits earned during a student’s freshman year will impact the overall academic record and can make it more difficult for a student to overcome a difficult start,” she says.

-However, Castellano is quick to point out that it is quite possible a student may have a rocky first year and make significant improvements during the rest of high school; that could have a positive effect on college admissions.
-“Typically, colleges and universities are looking at the totality of the academic record, and skilled admissions professionals will recognize improvements,” says Castellano.
+However, Castellano is quick to point out that a student can overcome a rocky first year.
+Significant improvements during the rest of high school can have a positive effect on college admissions.
+“Typically, colleges and universities are looking at the totality of the academic record.
+And skilled admissions professionals will recognize improvements,” says Castellano.

-Similarly, Castellano says that “setting realistic expectations within the family, both for high school and planning for post-high school,” are important conversations for parents to have with teens.
+Castellano says that “setting realistic expectations is important.”
+Parents should talk with their teens about goals for high school and planning for post-high school.”
 Castellano says that with her own three daughters, she focused on getting them to try their best both academically and personally.
-She also reminds parents that not all students are ready for college directly from high school, and there are ample alternative paths.
+She also reminds parents that not all students are ready for college directly from high school.
+And there are ample alternative paths.

 Still, teens will have more options if they step up their academics to meet their own potential, and their choices about how to spend their time now will affect their access to choices about colleges and careers later.
 Parents, in conveying this message, should take a “diagnostic rather than punitive” approach with their teens, advises Damour.
 In other words, make it clear that you’re on the same team as your child.

 Teens, though, are the only ones who can turn plans into action.
-If your child has gotten off to a difficult start in his or her freshman year of high school, all is not lost.
-In fact, if handled correctly, first year mistakes can be a valuable way to learn how to be successful for the remainder of the high school years.
+If your child has gotten off to a difficult start in their freshman year of high school, all is not lost.
+In fact, if handled correctly, high school freshman struggles can be a valuable way to learn how to be successful for the remainder of the high school years.
 Most importantly, your child will learn that despite the inevitable stumbling blocks along the way, there are many paths to a bright future.